 The staff at Philadelphia Zoo takes care of their animals very seriously, so you and your family can watch them in their most delicate habitats.
 They also inspire visitors to be more aware of their surroundings with their conservation projects.

-There are food stalls, rides, and attractions to further entertain a 13-year-old at Philadelphia Zoo.
+Furthermore, there are food stalls, rides, and attractions to entertain a 13-year-old at Philadelphia Zoo further.
 So, go and book your ticket here.
-You can visit the Philadelphia Zoo at 3400 W. Girard Avenue every day from 9.30 a.m – 5 p.m.
-To go there, you need to purchase tickets in advance.
+In addition, you can visit the Philadelphia Zoo at 3400 W. Girard Avenue every day from 9.30 a.m. – 5 p.m.
+To go there, we highly recommend you to purchase tickets in advance.